intel-ctrlsys/sensys/orcm/test/README.txt

 Test results can be uploaded to a test server.
 Details are at the gnu.org link below.

+If a test fails, then "make check" will immediately stop running tests.
+Until you fix the problem, you can list your test in the Makefile.am after XFAIL_TESTS in addition to TESTS.
+This tells the test system that the test is supposed to fail.
+(See gtest_example/Makefile.am.)

 To add a test:
 =============